primus/primus/README.md

   side component.
 We're bundling a snapshot of these libraries inside of Primus.
   We will always be targeting the latest version of these transformers when we bundle the library.
-- lws only works on Linux and Mac OS X 10.7+ and only supports Node.js version 4 or 5.
-- lws does not currently support HTTPS to WSS.
-To work around this limitation you can use a SSL terminating reverse proxy.
 - uws works only on Node.js version 4 or above.

 ### Parsers